 When considering typical movements of the 9-5 workforce, it can be expected that vehicles will be plugged at the workplace around the start of the workday, and at residential dwellings at the end of the workday.
 With the amount of EVs on the road as of the present, the load on the grid is manageable, however, improved Smart Charging functionalities are necessary in the future in order to balance grid loads in accordance with vehicle owners’ needs.

 Further investment must be made to accelerate the production of clean energy

 One of the most often-heard arguments against the sustainability of electric vehicles is that the way the electricity is produced still creates high amounts of pollution.
 This is a known issue in the sustainable energy sector and considerable R&D is being conducted to ramping up existing clean electricity generation processes and creating new processes, such as with the vehicle-to-grid (V2G) model.
 In this model electric vehicles are able to generate their own electricity and sell demand response services back to the power grid, allowing for a more circular energy economy.

-Nevertheless, as it stands, even if electricity is generated by the most carbon-intensive power plants (coal and nuclear), the amount of CO2 generated over the lifespan of an electric vehicle is still less than that of an ICE vehicle.
+Nevertheless, as it stands, even if electricity is generated by the most carbon-intensive power plants, the amount of CO2 generated over the lifespan of an electric vehicle is still less than that of an ICE vehicle.
 In European countries where greenhouse gas emissions in electricity generation are the highest (Greece and Poland), the CO2 emission over the lifespan of an electric vehicle is 25% less than that of an ICE vehicle.
 In the country with the lowest greenhouse gas emissions from electricity generation (Sweden), the difference is 85%.
 Therefore, every further step taken will help contribute to a more sustainable society.